-The Town of Bluffton has established the Neighborhood Assistance Program to assist low and moderate income residents of Bluffton with property repairs and improvements that will help to increase the quality of life for all residents while creating a safer, more vibrant community that retains its character and provides for quality affordable housing.
-To qualify for assistance, applicants must have an income which does not exceed 60% of the area median income for Beaufort County.
+The Town of Bluffton has established the Neighborhood Assistance Program to assist low and moderate-income residents of Bluffton with property repairs and improvements that will help to increase the quality of life for all residents while creating a safer, more vibrant community that retains its character and provides for quality affordable housing.
+To qualify for assistance, applicants must have a household income which does not exceed 60% of the area median income.

-For example, a gross income of less than $40,260 for a family of four would qualify for this program.
-View the more recent Beaufort County Income Table (PDF).
+For example, a gross income of less than $43,350 for a family of four would qualify for this program.
+View the most recent Beaufort County Area Median Income Limits (PDF).

 Definitely helped me out in a time of need.

 Neighborhood Assistance Program client, of Buck Island Road

 In response to the housing needs identified in the Housing Chapter which is part of the 2007 Comprehensive Plan, the Affordable Housing Committee has recommended specific strategies to ensure a comprehensive and sustainable approach to the promotion of affordable and safe housing and quality neighborhoods.
 The affordable housing and neighborhood assistance goals, objectives, strategies, and performance benchmarks can be found in the Neighborhood Assistance Strategies Plan.

 Wharf Street Home Redevelopment Project